-B. Organic Operation Summary
+B. Organic Operation Summarv

-1) c operation.
-Describe or attach a summary of the complete Organic System Plan you submit. description of your organic b usiness or plans.
+1) Help us understand your organic operation.
+Describe or attach a summary description of your organic business or plans.
+Your full details will be on the complete Organic System Plan you submit.
+Description attached

 2) all your practices and procedure our entire Organic System Plan to verify it is es? licants shall provide CCOF with an adequate nd ensure it accurately reflects

 ☐ Annually ☐ Quarterly ☐ Monthly

 Other (describe):

 C. Contact Information

 1) Primary Contact

 Please designate one person in your operation to be CCOF's Primary Contact.
 This person will be listed in the CCOF online directory and in the National Organic Program Organic Integrity Database (OID).
 This person should be knowledgeable of your operation, your Organic System Plan, your operation's activities, applicable organic standards, and have the authority to act on behalf of the company.
 All communication will be sent to this contact.

 Name: Title:

 Phone: Email(s):

 2) Additional Contacts

 Please list all people at your operation authorized to conduct inspections, meet with inspectors, modify the OSP, or otherwise act on behalf of the company.
 Check the CC box for contacts that should receive all communication along with the Primary contact listed above.
 Attach an additional list if necessary.

-CC: □
+CC:

 Name/Title Phone number Email CC: □

 Name/Title Phone number Email

 CC:

 Name/Title Phone number Email

 D. Certification Program In formation

 1) - u applying to be certified to?
 Check all that

 For more information about CCOF certification programs, or to determine which program(s) you need, visit www.ccof.org/standards to review the CCOF Certification Services Program Manual or contact us by phone or email.

 ☐ USDA National Organic Program (NOP) Compliance Base program for operations in the US or Mexico.
 Farm operations converting to organic production with intention to be certified under the NOP will be reviewed for transitional certification.

 Complete the Organic System Plan.

 ☐ Canadian Organic Regime Compliance

 Base program for operations in Canada only.
 Complete the COR Organic System Plan.

 CCOF Global Market Access Program:

 Export verification for: US to Canada, the EU/UK, Japan, Korea, Switzerland, and Taiwan; Mexico to Canada; Canada to the US, the EU/UK, Japan, Switzerland, and Taiwan.
 Complete the GMA application .

 ☐ CCOF Mexico Compliance

 lexico; export verification for shipments to M lexico.
 Complete the Mexico Compliance Program

 2) Does this operation produce or Organic and transitional orodust(s)

 ☐ Both organic and nonorganic c product(s) Organic and transitional p noduci(s)